-- 1. The pupil's academic, discipline and personal history; - 2.
-Whether other progressive discipline has been attempted with the pupil, and if so, the progressive discipline approach(es) that has/have been attempted and any success or failure; - 3.
-Whether the infraction for which the pupil might be disciplined was related to any harassment of the pupil because of race, colour, ethnic origin, place of origin, religion, creed, disability, gender or gender identity, sexual orientation or harassment for any other reason; - 4.
-The impact of the discipline on the pupil's prospects for further education; - 5.
-The pupil's age; - 6.
-Where the pupil has an IEP or disability related needs, - a) Whether the behaviour causing the incident was a manifestation of the pupil's disability; - b) Whether appropriate individualized accommodation has been provided; and - c) Whether a suspension is likely to result in aggravating or worsening the pupil's behaviour or conduct or whether a suspension is likely to result in a greater likelihood of further inappropriate conduct; and - 7.
-Whether or not the pupil's continuing presence at the school creates an unacceptable risk to the safety of anyone in the school.
+- 5.2.6 Where the pupil has an IEP or disability related needs: - Whether the behaviour causing the incident was a manifestation of the pupil's disability; - Whether appropriate individualized accommodation has been provided; and - Whether a suspension is likely to result in aggravating or worsening the pupil's behaviour or conduct or whether a suspension is likely to result in a greater likelihood of further inappropriate conduct; and - 5.2.7 Whether or not the pupil's continuing presence at the school creates an unacceptable risk to the safety of anyone in the school.

-Expulsion
+6. Expulsion

-The infractions for which a principal may consider recommending to the Board that a pupil be expelled from the pupil's school or from all schools of the Board include:

-- Possessing a weapon, including possessing a firearm or knife; - 2.
-Using a weapon to cause or to threaten bodily harm to another person; - 3.
-Committing physical assault on another person that causes bodily harm requiring treatment by a medical practitioner; - Committing sexual assault; - 5.
-Trafficking in weapons, illegal or restricted drugs; - 6.
-Committing robbery; - 7.
-Giving alcohol to a minor; - An act considered by the principal to be significantly injurious to the moral tone of the school and/or to the physical or mental well-being of others; - 9.
-A pattern of behaviour that is so inappropriate that the pupil's continued presence is injurious to the effective learning and/or working environment of others; - Activities engaged in by the pupil on or off school property that cause the pupil's continuing presence in the school to create an unacceptable risk to the physical or mental well-being of other person(s) in the school or Board; - 11.
-Activities engaged in by the pupil on or off school property that have caused extensive damage to the property of the Board or to goods that are/were on Board property; - 12.
-The pupil has demonstrated through a pattern of behaviour that s/he has not prospered by the instruction available to him or her and that he or she is persistently resistant to making changes in behaviour which would enable him or her to prosper; or - 13.
-Any act considered by the principal to be a serious violation of the requirements for pupil behaviour and/or a serious breach of the Board or school Code of Conduct. - 14.
-Where a student has no history of discipline or behaviour intervention, or no relevant history, a single act, incident or infraction considered by the principal to be a serious violation of the expectations of student behaviour and/or a serious breach of the Board or school Code of Conduct.
+- 6.1 The infractions for which a principal must consider recommending to the Board that a pupil be expelled from the pupil's school or from all schools of the Board include: - 6.1.1 Possessing a weapon, including possessing a firearm or knife; - 6.1.2 Using a weapon to cause or to threaten bodily harm to another person; - 6.1.3 Committing physical assault on another person that causes bodily harm requiring treatment by a medical practitioner; - 6.1.4 Committing sexual assault; - 6.1.5 Trafficking in weapons, illegal or restricted drugs; - 6.1.6 Committing robbery; - 6.1.7 Giving alcohol or cannabis to a minor; - 6.1.8 An act considered by the principal to be significantly injurious to the moral tone of the school and/or to the physical or mental well-being of others; - 6.1.9 A pattern of behaviour that is so inappropriate that the pupil's continued presence is injurious to the effective learning and/or working environment of others; - 6.1.10 Activities engaged in by the pupil on or off school property that cause the pupil's continuing presence in the school to create an unacceptable risk to the physical or mental well-being of other person(s) in the school or Board;